Personal Immigration

 • Breaches of immigration law, including deception or overstaying (unless subject to an exception);

-• Non-payment of NHS debt or outstanding litigation costs to the Home Office.
+• Non-payment of NHS debt where the relevant threshold is met or outstanding litigation costs to the Home Office.

 Your application will be carefully assessed for any such factors.
 A refusal on suitability grounds may carry serious consequences, including restrictions on future applications.